 Taken together, test results, personal history, lifestyle, and symptoms give a clear picture of whether Candida overgrowth is a causative problem or not.

 If high Candida overgrowth is present, treatment begins with diet to remove the Candida’s source of easy food.
-Treatment may also include colon hydrotherapy, supplements that hinder or kill Candida, and anti-fungal medication.
+Treatments tailored to the individual may include oral supplements, nutritional advice, herbal medicines, intravenous therapies and other in office therapies.
 Regardless, the goal is the same: make you feel better by decreasing and eliminating symptoms, improving digestion, and increasing your quality of life.

 Knowing that Candida is a healthy part of a healthy body is important.
 It is not the enemy per se.
 Keeping it in its proper place and proper amount is the key.
 A diet low in sugars and refined carbohydrates, such as breads, can help with that by keeping Candida’s food supply to a minimum.
 Taking probiotics during and after antibiotic use is also important, as antibiotics kill harmful bacteria as well as the friendly bacteria that normally keeps the balance in your intestines.
 And, once again, ensuring optimal digestive health will help your body in more ways than one, including with Candida balance.